 Chef Babette, the owner of a vegan restaurant in Inglewood, California, has been a vegan and raw food chef for over two decades!
 Her upcoming cookbook, Cash-in on Cashews, will feature raw and vegan desserts.
 You can keep up with her on her website or her Instagram!

 Source: Simply Pure

 Stacey Dougan is a Las Vegas-based vegan chef, who owns and is the CEO at Simply Pure, a vegan restaurant and cafe.
-Her company also does cooking classes, catering, meal prepping, and plant-based CBD infused dining experiences.
+Her company also does cooking classes, catering, meal prepping, and plant-based CBD-infused dining experiences.
 She makes both raw and cooked foods to help people get healthy, without depriving themselves of delicious, satisfying meals.
-Follow bother her personal and company Instagram to get inspired and make sure to check out her website, too!
+Follow her personal and company Instagram to get inspired and make sure to check out her website, too!